-- Officially attested copy of original Bachelor's degree certificate or certificate of studies that are equivalent to that. *
+- Officially attested copy of original Bachelor's degree certificate *

-- Authorised translation of the degree (if applicable).
+- Authorised translation of the degree certificate (if applicable).

-If your degree certificate is issued in a language other than English, you must submit an authorised translation of the degree certificate. **
+If the degree certificate is issued in a language other than English, an authorised translation of the degree certificate must be submitted. **

-- Official transcript of university records listing your completed university studies.
+- Official transcript of records or an officially attested copy of the original transcript * listing the completed university studies.
 Please provide your full education history in case you have completed or started a second degree after the Bachelor's degree, i.e. provide also the officially attested transcripts and possible degree certificate of that degree.
 See also the country-specific documentation requirements.